neilmunday/pes/setup/arch-rpi4/README.txt

 This option tells the boot loader which device to use as the root partition.
 In our case it must be the second partition on the SD card.

-Edit ~/rpi/boot/cmdline.txt and uncomment the Turbo over clocking section.

-Also set check the following are set:
+Edit ~/rpi/boot/config.txt and check the following are set:

 	hdmi_ignore_edid=0xa5000080
 	gpu_mem=384